Long-Term Research Experiences

 This program provides intensive learning experiences that will prepare predoctoral students (MD, PhD) interested in clinical research careers to be exemplary researchers (in any discipline, specialty or subspecialty).
 Funding for the PCRTP is provided by the Johns Hopkins Institute for Clinical and Translational Research (ICTR) through a National Institutes of Health (NIH) National Center for Research Resources (NCRR) funded Clinical and Translational Science Award (CTSA).

-Medical students who are accepted into this program will be exposed to structured curricula in study design, epidemiology, and biostatistics through a Master’s degree in Public Health (MPH concentration in Epidemiologic and Biostatistical Methods for Public Health and Clinical Research ) or Health Sciences (MHS concentration in Clinical Epidemiology) at the Bloomberg School of Public Health.
+Students who are accepted into this program will be exposed to structured curricula in study design, epidemiology, and biostatistics through a Master’s degree in Public Health (MPH concentration in Epidemiologic and Biostatistical Methods for Public Health and Clinical Research ) or Health Sciences (MHS concentration in Clinical Epidemiology) at the Bloomberg School of Public Health.
 They will also have the opportunity to work with a mentor who is a Johns Hopkins faculty member to design and implement a research study and write up the results for publication.
-The program has funding for 10 predoctoral students per year and includes $16,000 towards tuition, health insurance support, travel funds, a $21,600 stipend for the student and a $3,000 stipend for the mentor.
+The program has funding for 10 predoctoral students per year and includes funds towards tuition, health insurance support, resaerch-related travel, a stipend for the student and a $3,000 stipend for the mentor.
 Many of the no- and low-cost support services provided to ICTR investigators are available to our trainees as well.
 Click here to learn more: http://ictr.johnshopkins.edu/ictr/programs/.

 Students will gain training and experience in: